Sektenmuzik

 Sektenmuzik was a Berlin-based independent record label until mid-2012, formed by German rappers Sido and B-Tight.

 Sektenmuzik was founded at the end of 2006 and beginning of 2007 by Sido and B-Tight, also known as the duo A.i.d.S.
 The duo was formed from the rap crew Die Sekte, which has been active since 1998.
-It includes Sido, B-Tight, Rhymin Simon, and Vokalmatador.
+It features Vokalmatador, Sido, B-Tight, Rhymin Simon, and.

 Artists

 The following artists were former Sektenmuzik artists: